Franckltung/collection/README.md

 # collection
-A collection of projects I've worked on.
+A collection of projects I've built.

 ## Defender Bot